pinecoders/pinecoders.github.io/techniques/dsp/README.md

 StepResponse = cum(f(impulse))
 ```

-This is extremely useful if one want to use both impulse and step response in a same script as it allow to only have an unit impulse instead of an unit impulse + a unit step in the script, and it avoid using a system twice, which can be extremely inefficient.
-In case one only want to switch from the impulse response to the step response it is easier to just replace ``n == k ?
+This is extremely useful if one wants to use both impulse and step responses in a same script as it allows having only a unit impulse instead of a unit impulse + a unit step in the script.
+It also avoids using a system twice, which can be extremely inefficient.
+In case one only wants to switch from the impulse response to the step response, it is easier to just replace ``n == k ?
 1 : 0`` with ``n > k ?
 1 : 0``.

 <br/>